Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

 \begin{lemma} $(D)^2 = -12$.

 {\rm (ii)} The canonical divisor $K_Y$ of $Y$ is given by $K_Y= -(3F_0+2E_1+4E_2+6E_3+5E_4+4E_5+3E_6+2E_7+2E_8+4E_9+E_{10}+2E_{11}).$

 {\rm (iii)} $K_Y \cdot (D) = -4.$ \end{lemma}

 Now take the quotient $Y^{D}$ of $Y$ by $D$.
-By using the same argument as in the proof of Lemma \ref{e6nonsingular}, $D$ is divisorial and $Y^{D}$ is nonsingular.
+By using the same argument as in the proof of Lemma \ref{e6non-singular}, $D$ is divisorial and $Y^{D}$ is non-singular.
 By Proposition \ref{insep}, we have the following configuration of curves in Figure \ref{D8-2}.

-By contracting three exceptional curves, we get a new exceptional curve which is the image of the $(-4)$-curve meeting three exceptional curves.
+By contracting the three exceptional curves, we get a new exceptional curve which is the image of the $(-4)$-curve meeting three exceptional curves.
 Let $X_a$ be the surface obtained by contracting the new exceptional curve (Recall that the vector field (\ref{DE8S}) contains a parameter $a$).
 The surface $X_a$ contains 10 $(-2)$-curves whose dual graph is given by Figure \ref{D8Dynkin}.
 Note that any maximal parabolic subdiagram of this diagram is of type $\tilde{D}_8$ or $\tilde{E}_8$.
-On $X_a$ there exist a quasi-elliptic fibration with singular fibers of type $(\I_4^*)$ induced from the pencil of lines in ${\bf P}^2$ through $(x,y)=(0,0)$.
+Once we know that $X_a$ is an Enriques surface, we can use Tables \ref{ExtremalFibrationsConductrix} and \ref{QuasiellipticFibrationsConductrix} for one of the genus one fibrations with a fiber of type $\II^*$ to deduce that the left-most vertex in Figure \ref{D8Dynkin} is part of the conductrix.
+Hence, by Lemma \ref{quellorell}, the genus one fibration with a fiber of type $\I_4^*$ is quasi-elliptic of type $(2\I_4^*)$.
+This fibration is induced from the pencil of lines in ${\bf P}^2$ through $(x,y)=(0,0)$.